Navigation

 Health benefits of yoga

-Physical health and mental health go hand in hand.
-Whether it’s improving your mood or strengthening your muscles, there’s plenty of evidence that yoga is good for your mind as well as your body.
+Whether it’s improving your mood or strengthening your muscles, there’s plenty of evidence that yoga is good for your mind and your body.

-Physical benefits of yoga include improving your balance, flexibility, strength and posture, especially for people aged 60 and over.
+The physical benefits of yoga include improving balance, flexibility, strength and posture, especially for people aged 60 and over.

 Mentally, yoga can promote relaxation, improve your mood and help relieve stress.
 It has even been used to help people with depression and anxiety.
 But there aren’t many studies looking at how effective this is.